Table Of Contents

 Nutanix Cloud Manager

-Nutanix’s Cloud Platform combines hybrid cloud infrastructure with multi-cloud management, as well as unified storage, desktop, database, and desktop services.
-The goal is to be able to support any application and workload wherever you deploy it — private, public, hybrid cloud, or multi-cloud deployments.
+Nutanix’s Cloud Platform combines hybrid cloud infrastructure with multi-cloud management and unified storage, desktop, database, and desktop services.
+The goal is to support any application and workload wherever it is deployed—in private, public, hybrid, or multi-cloud deployments.

-Expect a unified and self-service cloud control plane that delivers AI-powered app automation and cost and security governance.
+Expect a unified, self-service cloud control plane that delivers AI-powered app automation and cost and security governance.

 10. CloudBolt – Multi-cloud and hypervisor management platform

-CloudBolt works as a multi-cloud management abstraction layer. it enables you to use different solutions together within one catalog.
-To deliver this, CloudBolt comes with a pluggable architecture, enabling you to support new technologies as you require them.
-You can integrate more than 20 resource handlers, including Hyper-V, vCenter, AWS, Azure, Google Cloud Platform, IBM Cloud, and SCVMM in the catalog, which eases provisioning and orchestration.
+CloudBolt works as a multi-cloud management abstraction layer.
+It enables you to use different solutions within one catalog.
+To deliver this, CloudBolt comes with a pluggable architecture, allowing you to support new technologies as required.
+You can integrate more than 20 resource handlers, including Hyper-V, vCenter, AWS, Azure, Google Cloud Platform, IBM Cloud, and SCVMM, in the catalog, which eases provisioning and orchestration.

 What’s Next: Untangle Your Multi-Cloud Costs With CloudZero